-The HPCSA took little time to announce an appeal agains the not-guilty decision and held a hearing in February 2018.
-In June 2018, its Appeal Committee unanimously dismissed the appeal and confirmed the not-guilty ruling.
+The HPCSA soon announced an appeal against the not-guilty decision and held a hearing in February 2018.
+In June 2018, its Appeal Committee unanimously dismissed the appeal and confirmed the not-guilty ruling in full.

 Ironically, the Life Esidimeni tragedy featured in Noakes’s trial.
 It popped up at the appeal stage after HPCSA advocate Ajay Bhoopchand introduced it.
 He was trying to prop up one of the weakest, though arguably most crucial, pillars of its case against Noakes: the doctor-patient relationship.

 Bhoopchand did the same thing first time round by comparing Noakes’s case to the man the media dubbed Dr Death.
 That was apartheid-era cardiologist Dr Wouter Basson, who ran the National Party government’s chemical weapons programme.
 Basson devised poisons that the regime used to eliminate opponents.

 Noakes’s counsel, advocate Michael van der Nest (SC) was only relatively restrained but openly contemptuous in dismissing the comparison as grossly inappropriate.

 Thus, Bhoopchand did himself no favours by repeating the Basson comparison and adding Life Esidimeni to the toxic mix in appeal.